Ernest-Yoyowah/software-engineering-journey/personal_reflections/my-high-school-journey.md

 ## Morals Learned from Aggrey Memorial Senior High School:

 - **Relationships and Respect:** I learned how to relate, respect, and handle situations with individuals I had authority over, my peers, juniors, and superiors.
-Understanding hierarchies in life is crucial.
+Understanding hierarchy in life is crucial.
 - **Discipline and Responsibility:** Aggrey instilled in me a sense of discipline and responsibility, essential traits for success in any endeavor.
 - **Effective Communication:** I honed my communication skills, understanding the importance of clear and effective communication in leadership roles.
 - **Listening and Understanding:** I learned the value of listening to others and understanding their perspectives, working towards solutions rather than simply dismissing feedback.